Case study: How All Good uses Tracksuit to move faster

 Brand tracking gives you inside knowledge on what people really think.
 Plus, which other competitors they’re considering.

 But different brands have different tracking requirements.
 It’s not a one-size fits all.
-Smaller brands don't need the same level of customisation, consulting and deep analysis that a full brand tracking programme offers.
+Smaller brands don't need the same level of customisation, consulting and deep analysis that a full brand tracking program offers.
 And often, their budgets can’t stretch that far anyway.

 “As a brand with small budgets, we were often challenged to find budget to support measuring brand health,” Faye explains, “understanding customers is of high importance to us, as our sales and marketing strategies are focused on a data-driven approach.”